bkw777/NODE_DATAPAC/README.md

 ### u1M - micro 1 meg
 * NOT YET TESTED, but the circuit is identical to SL1M which is tested.
 * Same as [SL1M](#sl1m---slim-1-meg), but in DIP-40 form to fit in a TRS-80 Model 100 system bus socket.
-* Should also work in Kyotronic KC-85, though there is no version of RAMDSK.CO for KC-85.
+* Should also work in Kyotronic KC-85, though there is no port of RAMDSK.CO for KC-85.

 ![](PCB/out/MiniNDP_u1M.1.jpg)
 ![](PCB/out/MiniNDP_u1M.2.jpg)